 - Feeling bloated and full

 - Feeling sick

 To relieve the symptoms, it is sometimes possible to unblock the bowel by putting in a tube called a stent.
-To put the stent in, the surgeon puts a flexible tube with a light at the end into the bowel through your back passage.
-This is called an endoscopy.
-The surgeon uses the endoscope to see where the blockage is and push the stent through it.
-The stent holds the bowel open so that bowel motions can pass through again.
+To put the stent in, the surgeon puts a flexible tube with a light at the end (called an endoscope) into the bowel through your back passage.
+This is called a colonoscopy.
+The surgeon uses the endoscope to see where the blockage is and pushes the stent through it.
+The stent expands and holds the bowel open so that bowel motions can pass through again.
 The surgeon leaves the stent in the bowel to keep it open.
 As well as relieving symptoms, this procedure gives doctors time to plan an operation to remove the blocked part of the bowel.

-If you are well enough, another way of unblocking the bowel is to operate and remove the blocked part.
+If you are well enough, you can have surgery to remove the blocked part of the bowel.
 It may be possible to close up the cut ends of the bowel again during this operation.
 Or the surgeon may need to bring the upper end of the bowel out into an opening made in the skin of your tummy (abdomen).
 The opening is called a stoma or colostomy.
-You wear a special waterproof bag over it to collect waste material from the bowel.
-There is information about having a colostomy in this section.
+You wear a special waterproof bag over it to collect waste from the bowel.
+We have information about having a colostomy in this section.

 You may want to talk to your close family and friends, as well as your doctor and nurse, about whether to have this type of surgery.
 It is likely to be quite a big operation.
 If you choose not to have the operation, your doctor can use medicines to control your symptoms.
 The medicines somatostatin or octreotide can reduce the amount of fluid that builds up in your stomach and digestive system and so stop you feeling sick or vomiting.
 Unfortunately, this treatment is only likely to control your symptoms for a limited time.